AlexErdei73/mvp-app/README.md

 npm install --legacy-peer-deps

 You can read about what the flag does [here](https://stackoverflow.com/questions/66239691/what-does-npm-install-legacy-peer-deps-do-exactly-when-is-it-recommended-wh)

+## Indexing the Firestore Realtime Database
+Although the JSON files can be uploaded, any search in the database is very expensive on data, because the objects are nested and huge.
+I need to add some basic index fields to make searching easier, otherwise the app runs out very quickly from the free tier of Firebase.

 ## Full Stack - Technical Assesment
 Our tech teams are curious, driven, intelligent, pragmatic, collaborative and open-minded and you should be too.